levi-pires/auto-fold-unfold/README.md

 # Auto Fold & Unfold for VS Code v0.9.0

-This extension is under construction.
+**This extension is an aborted idea and will no longer be maintained**

 Auto F&U automatically folds and unfolds when the cursor enters or leaves the function.

 ## How to install